 The same thing goes for pecans.
 Those pecans may be getting a little soggy.
 They won’t be nearly as soggy as coconuts, but they probably don’t have that same texture that you know and love from a fresh pecan.

-Adding more pecans to your canned German frosting also gives you a chance to elevate the flavor a bit.
+Adding more pecans to your canned German chocolate cake frosting also gives you a chance to elevate the flavor a bit.
 Instead of just adding raw pecans, try adding some toasted pecans to give the frosting some more depth of flavor.

 You can also add some flavored pecans, once again changing the overall flavor profile of the frosting and making it taste homemade.
 It may seem like a risk, but it’ll yield high rewards.